Americans Have Been Overdosed On Fluoride In Drinking Water

 In 1909, Dr. McKay examined 2,945 children from the Pikes Peak region.
 He discovered this is due to poor nutrition, radium exposure, and calcium deficiency in the water.

-Meanwhile, the Aluminum Company of America (ALCOA) researchers said the Colorado stain was due to high fluoride ion concentration in the water.
+Meanwhile, researchers at the Aluminum Company of America (ALCOA) attributed the Colorado stain to a high concentration of fluoride ions in the water.
 The Pikes Peak region contains cryolite, which is fluoride.
-The dissolved fluoride reaches the water system when it rains or snows heavily.
+Dissolved fluoride enters the water system during heavy rainfall or snowfall.

 In the next few years, experts determined the safe level of fluoride that must be added to water supplies.
 The research aims to warn areas with high fluoride concentrations.
-Also, it targets communities with low fluoride levels to add more to the water to prevent tooth decay.
+Additionally, it targets communities with low fluoride levels to add more fluoride to the water, thereby helping to prevent tooth decay.

 Court Case

-Fluoridation is a common subject of court cases in which activities sue various municipalities.
+Fluoridation is a common subject of court cases in which individuals sue various municipalities.
 The plaintiffs say compulsory water fluoridation infringes on their due process and medical treatment rights.

 Many people have sued authorities for illnesses they think are caused by fluoridation.
-In most cases, the court held that there are no connections between water fluoridation and health problems.
+In most cases, the courts held that there is no causal relationship between water fluoridation and health problems.

 No federal or state court has found water fluoridation to be unlawful.
 More often, the courts held in favor of the cities or municipalities.